 Attitudinal barriers stem from the way people perceive individuals with disabilities.
-It is no secret that people with disabilities are often subject to prejudice and discrimination from society.
+It is no secret that persons with disabilities are often subject to prejudice and discrimination from society.
 Society often treats them with fear, pity, and contempt and make elaborate decisions to avoid them.
 Most barriers in this category arise due to a lack of understanding and misconceptions with no factual basis about individuals with a disability.
 Examples of attitudinal barriers include:

 - Stigma, discrimination, and prejudice - These are manifestations of how society views individuals with a disability.
 More often than not, people tend to feel like something could have been done to prevent the condition or remedy the disability.
-It also occurs when people make individuals feel like you are offering them a "favor" by executing their obligations.
+It also occurs when people make individuals feel like you are offering them a "favour" by executing their obligations.

 - Stereotyping- It is common practice for individuals within society to assume that people with disability is lacking.
 People assume individuals with disabilities are inferior, or people with speech impairment cannot comprehend you.
 The common assumption is that individuals with a disability are unintelligent and incapable of accomplishing any task.
 Stereotypes also stem from beliefs, for instance, and some people believe that disabilities are a punishment for breaking social norms.